PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Methodology

-\textbf{Reverse Diffusion Process.} In the reverse diffusion process, Gaussian noise gradually transforms into the ETP, denoted as $P^\mathrm{e}\in \mathbb{R}^{L\times |\mathcal{A}|}$, conditioned on the primary text prior $P^\mathrm{l}\in \mathbb{R}^{L\times |\mathcal{A}|}$.
+In the reverse diffusion process, Gaussian noise gradually transforms into the ETP, denoted as $P^\mathrm{e}\in \mathbb{R}^{L\times |\mathcal{A}|}$, conditioned on the primary text prior $P^\mathrm{l}\in \mathbb{R}^{L\times |\mathcal{A}|}$.
 The latter is the output recognition probability sequence of the TPG, with $I^{\mathrm{lr}}$ as input.
-This process can be mathematically formulated as follows: where $f_\theta$ is an MLP-based denoising network, the architecture of which can be found in the Supplementary Material.
-Similar to previous works~\cite{liu2023textdiff, xia2023diffir, yang2023docdiff, zhao2023towards}, we opt to directly estimate $P^\mathrm{e}$ instead of $\epsilon$ for performance improvement (see the Supplementary Material for details).
+This process can be formulated as follows: where $f_\theta$ is an MLP-based denoising network, the architecture of which can be found in \textsection~\ref{A} of the Supplementary Material.
+Similar to previous works~\cite{liu2023textdiff, xia2023diffir, yang2023docdiff, zhao2023towards}, we opt to directly estimate $P^\mathrm{e}$ instead of $\epsilon$ for performance improvement.
+Experiments in \textsection~\ref{4.4.2} verifies the effectiveness of this design.
 The whole process is supervised by the MAE and CTC loss~\cite{graves2006connectionist}, given by:

 where $\lambda_1$ and $\lambda_2$ are the weight of the two losses.
-During the optimization phase, this reverse sampling process is a Markov process containing $T$ steps, which is computationally intensive.
-Therefore, in the inference phase, we adopt the sampling strategy of DDIM~\cite{song2021denoising} with $S$ steps ($S\ll T$).
+During the training phase, this reverse sampling process is a Markov process containing $T$ steps, which is computationally intensive.
+Therefore, in the inference phase, we adopt the sampling strategy of DDIM~\cite{song2021denoising} with $S$ steps ($S\ll T$) following previous works~\cite{zhu2024text}.
 Experiments in the Supplementary Material validate the effectiveness and efficiency of this design.

 Besides, a feature alignment process between the shallow visual feature and the ETP is required to facilitate the SR process.
 We design a Feature Alignment Module (FAM) to obtain the aligned feature $F^\mathrm{a}\in \mathbb{R}^{H\times W\times C_1}$, where $C_1$ is the dimension of the shallow visual feature.
 The architecture of the FAM is shown in \figurename~\ref{fig:fig3}(a).